CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/interface.md

 -

 - Good interfaces have high cohesion
-- Cohesion, should be describable in one short sentence
+- Cohesion: measures the strength of relationship between pieces of functionality within a given module
-- Cohesion = SRP
+- High Cohesion helps us follow the Single Responsibility Principle

 ***